 - Unroll the dough onto another parchment paper lined baking sheet.
 Carefully spread the goat cheese over the center area of the dough leaving about a 2” border all the way around.
 Top with half of the parmesan cheese.

 - Arrange the tomatoes over the top of the cheeses slightly overlapping, then season with salt and pepper and add the rest of the parmesan cheese.

 - Fold the dough over the tomatoes, pleating it, leaving the center exposed.

 - Whisk the egg and 1 tablespoon of water together, brush the crust with the egg wash and lay the thyme sprigs on top.

 - Bake at 400 degrees on the center rack 35-40 minutes or until the crust is flaky and golden then remove the thyme.

-- Let the tomato galette rest 15-20 minutes before cutting. *NOTE: don't worry if there's excess moisture when you take the galette out of the oven.
+- Let the tomato galette rest 15-20 minutes before cutting then remove the thyme and garnish with fresh sliced basil. *NOTE: don't worry if there's excess moisture when you take the galette out of the oven.
 It will absorb as it rests.